University of Bergen

 - the alignment of interprofessional learning activities between educational institutions and the municipalities.

-- the centre’s practice-based education program where students regularly participate in collaboration with the municipalities’ health services to apply current knowledge to patient care.
+- the centre’s practice-based education program where student groups participate in dialogue with the municipalities’ health and social care services to apply current knowledge to patient care, life mastery, and sustainability.

 In the training students:

-- write as a team an interprofessional treatment plan for each of the patients.
+- write as a team an interprofessional care plan for each of the patients, or a pedagogical session for the children, or a sustainability plan for the workplace.

 - write a self-evaluating reflection note of their learning experience.

-Working on their treatment plans gives the students an object to develop through dialogue with each other and with the patient, thus training them in interprofessional co-work and preparing them for the assessment from the nursing home staff.
-The reflection note is meant as a means for self-assessing their input in the team and to secure a second wave of reflective learning.
+Working on their treatment plans / pedagogical sessions / sustainability plans gives the students an object to develop through dialogue with each other and with the patient / children / workplace, thus training them in interprofessional co-work.
+Interprofessional skills are further developed and consolidated in the dialogue meethings with the workplace staff.
+The reflection note after TVEPS-practice is finished is a tool for self-assessing their input in the team and to secure a second wave of reflective learning.

-- Know the competencies of other health care professionals and what they may contribute in patient care.
+- Know the competencies of other health care professionals and what they may contribute with in later worklife.

-- Understand the meaning of collaboration with patients and other users of the health care system.
+- Understand the meaning of collaboration with patients and other users of the health and social care services.

 - Know how to communicate their own thoughts and assessments to collaborating health care professionals.

-- Be able to use own competencies in collaboration with other health care professionals for the benefit of the patients and other users of the health care system.
+- Be able to use own competencies in collaboration with other health care professionals for the benefit of patients and other users of health and social care services.

-- Be able to actively participate in interprofessional examinations of a patient or user of the health care system.
+- Be able to actively participate in interprofessional examination of a patient or interprofessional investigation of a topic.

 - Reflect on their own role in team and group processes.